I'm starting a new series, asking what is it like to deliver for the delivery apps, starting this week with Uber Eats.

 And you have your delivery bag, right?
 Uber doesn't give you the bag like all the others do, you're on your own there.
 They don't want to be interpreted as giving you the tools for your job, it's an independent contractor thing.

 They don't make as big a deal about the bag as others, but I still highly recommend it.
-If you want an inexpensive one geared for the independent courier like yourself, you can get this one from our store.
 There's an inexpensive cooler bag in the camping section at Walmart that some like to get.

 Picking your times to deliver.